ChaitanyaP44/Branch-Predictors/README.md

 # BranchPredictors
 ## Implementation of branch prediction schemes

-Implementation of Global dynamic branch predictors (Bimodal, Gshare, Tournament) and Static predictors (always taken and always not taken) with a C++ program "predictors.cpp".
+Implementation of Global dynamic branch predictors (Bimodal, Gshare, Tournament) and Static predictors (always taken and always not taken) with a C++ program *"predictors.cpp"*.

 The aim is to compare accuracy of these schemes by plotting graph between mis-prediction rate and varying parameters like predictor sizes and size of history bits register(in case of gshare).
 This helps us to find effectiveness of various branch predictor schemes.